Choosing the right tradesperson to fix your chimney or fireplace

 As Paul says, there's no harm in validating a tradesperson's registration.

 If someone says they’re HETAS-registered, don’t just take their word for it; double-check online to see how up to date that registration is.
-Tradesmen need to get their HETAS registered status checked regularly.
+Tradespeople need to get their HETAS registered status checked regularly.

 Ask about Gas Safe registration